bibek22/blog/content/misc/computer-programming-third-year.md

     pt = &num;
 ```
 In Above, we have an integer variable `num` and an integer pointer `pt`.
-In the last time `pt` is assigned a
+In the last line `pt` is assigned a
 value which is the address of `num` i.e. `&n`.
 So now, `pt` holds the address of some memory location, and `num`
 holds the data/value stored at that location.